Spotting Repeat Fraudsters (Device Fingerprinting)

 - Data minimization - Collect only what's needed for fraud detection

-- Retention limits - Set expiration on device profiles (consortium data may have its own retention)
+- Retention limits - Expire device profiles (consortium retention may differ)

 - Consent where required - Cookie banners, opt-in where legally necessary

-- Vendor data sharing - Understand what data your vendor shares across its consortium and under what terms
+- Vendor data sharing - Know what your vendor shares across its consortium, and on what terms

 Next Steps